MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/fileshare-connector.md

 #### Based on File Types

 Only the textual content of these formats is indexed: DOC, DOCM, DOCX, DOT, DOTX, EML, HTML, MHT, MHTML, MSG, NWS, OBD, OBT, ODP, ODS, ODT, ONE, PDF, POT, PPS, PPT, PPTM, PPTX, TXT, XLB, XLC, XLSB, XLS, XLSX, XLT, XLXM, XML, XPS.
-For multimedia files and files that doesn't belong to this format, the only metadata is indexed.
+For multimedia files and files that don't belong to this format, the only metadata is indexed.

 #### Based on last modified date or number of days since last modification

 #### Full network path of file/folder or regular expression to limit indexing

-In the network path use escape character (\\) before special characters like \\.
+In the network path, use an escape character (\\) before special characters like \\.
 Example: For the path \\\\CONTOSO\\FILE\\SHAREDFOLDER, correct way to input is  \\\\\\\\CONTOSO\\\\FILE\\\\SHAREDFOLDER

 Rules for writing regular expression can be found [here](/dotnet/standard/base-types/regular-expression-language-quick-reference)